 - How to code a chess program in one day (C# and Java examples)

-The new version of Huo Chess (v0.991) is small in size (as all the previous ones) and much more capable.
-The official edition with Windows Forms user interface is 78 KB in size, the Console application with a chessboard User Interface (UI) edition is 48 KB and the Console application with no chessboard UI edition is 45 KB in size.
+The v0.992 version of Huo Chess is small in size (as all the previous ones) and much more capable.
+The official edition with Windows Forms user interface is 78 KB in size, the Console application with a chessboard User Interface (UI) edition is 46 KB and the Console application with text-based chessboard UI edition is 46 KB in size.

-Issues with the MiniMax thinking algorithm are fixed and now the computer makes logical moves in every circumstance (at least for the depth of 3 half-moves in which it thinks).
-Capability of thinking at depth of 5 half-moves is added but not activated (must change Thinking_Depth to 4 for that; note that the thinking starts from move 0).
-Opening book capability has been added again (this capability existed but was removed in version 0.980) (must have positions in the “Opening Book” folder to use it).
+Issues with the MiniMax thinking algorithm are fixed and now the computer makes logical moves in every circumstance (at least for the depth of 5 half-moves in which it thinks).
+Capability of thinking at depth of more half-moves will be added in the future.
+The program also features an Opening book capability (must have positions in the “Opening Book” folder to use it).